 It wasn’t too long ago that people only had a vague idea of what their body required fuel-wise in order for them to see results in the gym.
-However, smart fitness means smart nutrition and with the help of macronutrient calculator tools like the one below (scroll down to skip the mumbo jumbo), it’s now easier than ever to meet goals.
+However, smart fitness means smart nutrition and with the help of macronutrient calculator tools like the one below, it’s now easier than ever to meet goals.

 What are Macronutrients?

 For people who want to find out more about the macro diet plan, counting macros involves tracking every gram consumed.
 The three macronutrients are carbohydrates, proteins and fats.
 In order to thrive, your body needs a healthy balance of all three.
 By macro counting, it’s possible to discover how many calories and in what ratio your body requires on a daily basis according to needs.
 Doing so makes it much easier for those who are cutting, bulking or maintaining their physiques.
 When calculating macros, a basic caloric guideline to follow is:

 - Carbohydrates: 4 calories per gram

 - Protein: 4 calories per gram (we recommend approximately 1g of protein per lb of bodyweight)

 - Fats: 9 calories per gram (we recommend approximately 0.65g of healthy fats per lb of bodyweight)

 How to Count Macros

 The amount of calories a person requires each day will vary according to certain criteria such as body composition, daily activity, goals and more.
 It’s also important to understand that what may work for one person may not work for another, so adjust as necessary.
 With this in mind, there are a number of macronutrient formulas and factors to consider when counting macros.
 The macronutrient calculator below uses the Mifflin-St Jeor formula to discover your basic metabolic rate, which is the minimum number of calories your body requires in order to function.
 We’ve then added our own calculations based on your level of daily activity and desired goal.